Daisy Dormer: Film

-Daisy appeared in only one silent movie, 'Potted Pantomimes' directed by W.P.
+Daisy appeared in only one silent film, Potted Pantomimes, directed by W.P.
 Kellino, starring famous stage star Lillian Russell and music hall comedians the Egbert Brothers made at Vaudefilms (Gaumont) Film Co in 1914.

-She appeared in one talkie playing the role as Mrs. Deakin in 'City of Beautiful Nonsense' with Emlyn Williams in 1935.
+She appeared in one talkie playing the role of Mrs. Deakin in City of Beautiful Nonsense with Emlyn Williams in 1935.

 Personal life

-She married Albert Jee in April 1908, better known by his stage name, Albert Egbert, one half of the Egbert Brothers.
+She married Albert Jee in April 1908, better known by his stage name, Albert Egbert, one-half of the Egbert Brothers.
 They ran The Sun Hotel in Godalming.

 Death

 Daisy Dormer died at her home in Clapham, London on 13 September 1947.
 She was cremated at Streatham Park Cemetery.

-Her name is commemorated by ‘Daisy Dormer Court’ on the Trinity Gardens estate in Brixton.
+Her name is commemorated by Daisy Dormer Court on the Trinity Gardens estate in Brixton.